cashjohnson/CSCI-3308-Womack-Sum2017/index.md

 # First add the upstream
 git remote add upstream https://github.com/chris-womack/CSCI-3753-Womack-Sum2017

 # After you have run the above command once, you should not need to run it again.
-The following three will allow you to sync your repo.
+# The following three will allow you to sync your repo.

 # cd into cloned directory
 cd <cloned directory>

-# Second pull in new changes
+# Second pull in new changes from my remote repo
 $ git pull upstream gh-pages

-# Finally push to origin master (remote)
+# Finally push to origin master (your remote repo)
 $ git push origin gh-pages
 ```